 When you experience exhaustion at work, you’re experiencing work-related stress that can negatively affect your personal feelings, physical health, job performance, close relationships, and emotions.
 Feeling exhausted at work is closely tied with emotional fatigue and feeling drained and lethargic.

 Exhaustion at work can take the form of mental, physical, emotional, and even spiritual weariness.
 Such feelings can be your body, mind, and soul’s way of telling you that something is wrong.
-When these feelings crop up, it may indicate you need to stop what you’re doing and address the problems before they lead to even worse outcomes.
+When these feelings crop up, it may indicate you need to stop what you’re doing and address the problems before they lead to even worse outcomes such as a mental breakdown.

 Top Signs You’re Experiencing Job Burnout